KennyLiu00/CS433/Assignment2/README.md

+# UNIX Shell and History Feature

+First, download the starter code and Makefile from cs433_assign_starter/assign2 at main · csusm-cs/cs433_assign_starter (github.com)Links to an external site.

+This assignment is based on programming project 1 "Unix Shell" in chapter 3 of the textbook Links to an external site..
+Read textbook instructions for the programming project.

+This project consists of designing a C/C++ program to serve as a shell interface that accepts user commands and then executes each command in a separate process.
+Completing this project will involve using the UNIX fork(), exec(), wait(), dup2(), and pipe() system calls.

+# Starter Code
+**prog.cpp**: Skeleton code for the simple shell.
+You need to complete this file and remove all TODOs from the comments after you are done.

+# Required Output
+You should complete the "prog.cpp" file to implement I  - IV parts of the project, namely:

+ - Creating the child process and executing the command in the child
+ - Providing a history feature
+ - Adding support for input and output redirection
+# Extra Credits
+You may earn 10-point extra credits by implementing “Part V. Communication via a Pipe” in the program.

+# Attention
+Always check and handle potential errors of system calls in your code, which might lead to creating an infinite number of processes.
+For example, execvp() may fail if the input command is not valid, in which case the shell should print an error message “command not found”.
+Not handling the error may result in forking an indefinite number of processes or other undesired problems.

+# Hint
+You can use the "strtok" function (strtok - C++ Reference (cplusplus.com) Links to an external site.) to split the user input into the command name and parameters.

+Check OSTEP code p4.c for an example of redirecting output (https://github.com/remzi-arpacidusseau/ostep-code/tree/master/cpu-api)Links to an external site.

-# Assignment 2 UNIX shell
+# Project 1 - UNIX shell (zyBooks)
 This project consists of designing a C program to serve as a shell interface that accepts user commands and then executes each command in a separate process.
 Your implementation will support input and output redirection, as well as pipes as a form of IPC between a pair of commands.
-Completing this project will involve using the UNIX fork(), exec(), wait(), dup2(), and pipe() system calls and can be completed on any Linux, UNIX, or macOS system.
+Completing this project will involve using the UNIX **fork(), exec(), wait(), dup2(), and pipe()** system calls and can be completed on any Linux, UNIX, or macOS system.

-I. Overview
+# I. Overview
- -  A shell interface gives the user a prompt, after which the next command is entered.
-The example below illustrates the prompt osh> and the user's next command: cat prog.c.
-(This command displays the file prog.c on the terminal using the UNIX cat command.)
+A shell interface gives the user a prompt, after which the next command is entered.
+The example below illustrates the prompt **osh>** and the user's next command: **cat prog.c**.
+(This command displays the file **prog.c** on the terminal using the UNIX **cat** command.)

     osh>cat prog.c

-  - One technique for implementing a shell interface is to have the parent process first read what the user enters on the command line (in this case, cat prog.c) and then create a separate child process that performs the command.
+One technique for implementing a shell interface is to have the parent process first read what the user enters on the command line (in this case, **cat prog.c**) and then create a separate child process that performs the command.
 Unless otherwise specified, the parent process waits for the child to exit before continuing.
 This is similar in functionality to the new process creation illustrated in Figure 3.4.3.
 However, UNIX shells typically also allow the child process to run in the background, or concurrently.
-To accomplish this, we add an ampersand (&) at the end of the command.
+To accomplish this, we add an ampersand (**&**) at the end of the command.
 Thus, if we rewrite the above command as

    osh>cat prog.c &

-  - the parent and child processes will run concurrently.
+the parent and child processes will run concurrently.

-  - The separate child process is created using the fork() system call, and the user's command is executed using one of the system calls in the exec() family (as described in Section Process creation).
+The separate child process is created using the **fork()** system call, and the user's command is executed using one of the system calls in the **exec()** family (as described in Section Process creation).

-  - A C program that provides the general operations of a command-line shell is supplied in the figure below.
-The main() function presents the prompt osh-> and outlines the steps to be taken after input from the user has been read.
-The main() function continually loops as long as should_run equals 1; when the user enters exit at the prompt, your program will set should_run to 0 and terminate.
+A C program that provides the general operations of a command-line shell is supplied in the figure below.
+The **main()** function presents the prompt **osh->** and outlines the steps to be taken after input from the user has been read.
+The **main()** function continually loops as long as **should_run** equals 1; when the user enters **exit** at the prompt, your program will set **should_run** to 0 and terminate.

           #include <stdio.h>